 No matter whether you do skiing or snowboarding, choosing the right ski jacket and pants is the key to a successful day on the slopes.

 You should choose one based on weather conditions, your budget and personal preference for style.
-Go for items that are waterpfoor and breathable.
+Go for items that are waterproof and breathable.

-Snowbroarders should take extra care so that the clothes feature extra layers to cover the but.
-This sport can be paintful!
+Snowboarders should take extra care so that the clothes feature extra layers to cover the but.
+This sport can be painful!

 This should be the only part of your winter wardrobe that is really heavy.
 In order to save space in your suitcase, you can wear them on the way.

-Same with the jacket and panths , your shoes should be watreproof.
-Dark colors are better than the bright ones since won’t show stains from mud.
+Same with the jacket and pants, your shoes should be waterproof.
+Dark colors are better than the bright ones since they won’t show stains from the mud.

 TIP: Check out these booths, they look super comfortable.